 - Candidates have until , to submit any modifications to their repertoire list.
 After this date, no changes are allowed.
-Any modifications must be submitted using the Repertoire Changes form.
+Any modification requests must be made through this form (Excel) which you must send by email, along with copies of the new scores to email@example.com.
 Fees apply.

 * CMC reserves the right to alternate instruments.
 Refer to the Repertoire Requirements section of the website to confirm which categories are open for the current year.